dyspop/dyspop/README.md

 🔭 I’m working on building and deploying beatiful, usable applications

-🌱 I’m learning Django, Docker
+🌱 I’m learning Docker,

 👯 I’m looking to collaborate on image manipulation experiments

-💬 Ask me about Python
+💬 Ask me about Python, React, or CSS

 📫 How to reach me: email me